aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/coin.md

 ## Resource `CoinInfo`

 Information about a specific coin type.
-Stored on the creator of the coin's account.
+Stored on the creator of the coin&apos;s account.

 <pre><code>struct CoinInfo&lt;CoinType&gt; has key<br/></code></pre>